FREQUENTLY ASKED QUESTIONS

 If I know I want to adopt, but I haven’t found the perfect match available yet, should I submit an application?

 Yes.
-Just submit the application leaving off dog/cat ID.
+Just submit the application without a dog/cat ID.
 Then if you have already been approved for adoption, it will be a quick and easy step to get approved for a specific dog or cat when you find one.

 Once I submit an application, how long before I hear anything?